flapjack/flapjack.io/jsonapi-contacts.md

 <a name="get_contacts_id">&nbsp;</a>
-### GET /contacts/CONTACT_ID
+### GET /contacts/:ids

-Returns the core information of a specified contact.
+Returns the core information of a set of contacts.
+If requesting more than one contact, separate ids with commas.

 **Example**
 ```bash